 Click the Demographics button inside any patient’s chart to review their demographic information.

 You can review and update patient status flags, update communication preferences, edit or re-assign family accounts, and perform other actions.
-The Demographics screen displays the primary care physician and (optionally) the customizable data fields found in the Patient Editor (notjane) in Partner.
+The Demographics screen displays the primary care physician and (optionally) the customizable data fields also found in the Patient Editor (notjane) in Partner.

 The Demographics section of the patient’s chart is a configurable ribbon.
 You can navigate up and down the ribbon by using the anchor buttons on the side menu.